-In this question, we conducted a hypothesis test to determine if weak internal controls and low-quality information disclosure by the manager have an equal average benefit for shareholders in high and low audit services quality strategies.
+In this question, we conducted a hypothesis test to determine if weak internal controls and lowquality information disclosure by the manager have an equal average benefit for shareholders in high and low audit services quality strategies.

 The obtained probability value of the Z statistic was 0.624, which is above the significance level of 0.05.
-Therefore, we do not have enough evidence to reject the null hypothesis that the average shareholder interests are equal in both strategies.
+Therefore, we do not have enough evidence to reject the null hypothesis that both strategies' average shareholder interests are equal.

-Furthermore, additional analysis shows that there is no statistically significant difference in the average shareholder interest between the high audit quality strategy (U^S t1, q1, a1) and the low audit quality strategy (U^S t1, q1, a2) when the manager employs a high-quality strategy of information disclosure.
+Furthermore, additional analysis shows that there is no statistically significant difference in the average shareholder interest between the high audit quality strategy ($U^{s} t{1}, q{1}, a{1}$) and the low audit quality strategy ($U^{s} t{1}, q{1}, a{2}$) when the manager employs a high-quality strategy of information disclosure.